Kaz95/stdlib-only-toolkit/README.md

 whatever a project needs from `toolkit/` gets copied and inlined directly into the submitted file, since there's no automated way yet to pull just the needed pieces into one file.
 That means the `toolkit/` version and the copy living inside a given project's submission can drift out of sync.
-Worth keeping in mind when updating shared code.
 A small script to handle that assembly step automatically is a likely future addition, but not something this repo does yet.

 ## Known issues